RatibaKADI/Ping-Pong-Game/README.md

 Objective:

 The objective of the game is to hit the ball with your paddle and score points against your opponent.
 Each time the ball passes your opponent's paddle, you score a point.
-The game ends when one player reaches the score limit (e.g., 10 points).

 Features
 Two Player Mode: Play against a friend in a head-to-head match.
 Realistic Ball Physics: The ball bounces off the walls and paddles realistically.